PeterHUistyping/MIT6.824-6.5840-Distributed-Systems/Lecture/02-faq.md

 Q: When should we use sync.WaitGroup instead of channels? and vice versa?

-A: WaitGroup is fairly special-purpose; it's only useful when waiting for a bunch of activities to complete.
+A: WaitGroup is fairly special-purpose; it's only useful when waiting for **a bunch of activities**  to complete (like Semaphore).
 Channels are more general-purpose; for example, you can communicate values over channels.
 You can wait for multiple goroutines using channels, though it takes a few more lines of code than with WaitGroup.

 Q: I need my code to perform a task once per second.
 What's the easiest way to do that?